About Our Review & Decision-Making Process

-Ashley Roach-Freiman is a librarian and poet in Memphis, TN, currently the Instruction Librarian at Christian Brothers University.
+Ashley Roach-Freiman is a librarian and poet in Memphis, TN, currently a Research and Instruction Librarian at the University of Memphis.
 She was awarded the Tennessee Library Association James E. Ward Instruction Award in 2018.
 She’s presented at the Tennessee Library Association conference and at the Collective.
 She is the 2018 - 2019 chair of the TLA Access and Patron Services and a member of the Library Instruction Tennessee (LIT) steering committee.
 Her chapbook, Bright Along the Body, is available from Dancing Girl Press.

 Christen Greenhill Robichaud is a librarian at Chattanooga State's Kolwyck Library and Information Commons, where she oversees evening and weekend operations.
 She also serves as the Social and Behavioral Sciences liaison and manages the college's small archives.
 She has a BA in Anthropology from the University of Alabama at Birmingham and a MLIS from The University of Alabama.
 She's interested in patron privacy, universal design, and cultural heritage preservation.